In-Depth Understanding of Cloud Function

 For more information on time zones, refer to: Time Zone Database.

-Asynchronous Behavior in Node.js 8
+Asynchronous Behavior of Node.js 8

 Consider the following code: